 Timor-Leste Humanitarian Relief

 Veterans Care Association is actively involved in providing support to the veterans and people of Timor-Leste, who were devastated by a flood and landslide catastrophe.
-Timor-Leste is currently facing an economic crisis, a major health crisis and a humanitarian crisis.
-Veterans care has raised considerable funds, in excess of $100,000.00, that has provides emergency medical supplies, food, relief living support.
-A two-man team from VCA comprising Michael Stone and Mark Herewini deployed to Timor-Leste to provide recovery support, mentoring, direct humanitarian relief and reporting.
+Timor-Leste has been enduring an economic crisis, a major health crisis and a humanitarian crisis.
+Veterans care has raised considerable funds, approximately AU$130,000.00, that has provided emergency medical supplies, food, relief living support since the April 2021 Floods.
+From Apr to June 2021, A two-man team from VCA comprising Michael Stone and Mark Herewini deployed to Timor-Leste to provide medical and recovery support, mentoring, direct humanitarian relief and reporting.
+Throughout 2021 the CCLN (TL National Veterans Council) has conducted extensive consultation in coordination with communities and local authorities and providing tailored support to the poor, disabled, sick, malnourished.
+The consultation and detailed financial reporting can be seen in the reporting below.
+These reports include the stories of hundreds of families, amongst the thousands of families that have received practical support, hope and friendship.
 Your financial support to assist in the recovery effort is greatly appreciated.
 Reports are available on our Timor Awakening Facebook page.

 We have closed the gofundme page, though remain committed to providing financial support to communities in need.